Welcome to the Forecaster's Corner.

 Luckily, there are plenty of techniques we can use in the field to counteract our powder-piggish traitor minds.
 Although it might sometimes feel like mental gymnastics, make yourself search for what you’re not expecting to see.
 Psychologists like to say, “Practice makes.”
 Not that practice makes perfect, but that by doing the thing, we do the thing.
 The more we practice combating our bias, the more we’ll do it reflexively.

-Practice it while you scan the avalanche advisory.
+Practice it while you scan the avalanche forecast.
 Are you reading “10-12 inches overnight,” or do you hone in on “storm slab instabilities?”
 Practice it in the skin track.
 Check in with your ski partners about their assumptions for the day and ask what the opposite of those assumptions might be.
 Practice it in your snowpit.
 Are you hoping for a few non-propagating ECTs to reinforce your plans to center-punch a sweet line, or are you looking for a reason to bail toward more conservative terrain choices?
 Instead of seeking data to confirm your hypotheses, try your darndest to disprove them.

 If your group is feeling really nerdy, assign someone to be “devil’s advocate” for the day.
 Make it their job to disagree with everyone’s assessments.
 Not only will this help the designated contrarian examine their personal assumptions, it will also slow the momentum of the whole group’s confirmation bias.